m1k4b/Update-it/README.md

 # How to install?
-Run `pip install requirements.txt`, then run the program console_app.py, which needs to be in the same directory as tools.py.
+Run `pip install -r requirements.txt`, then run the program console_app.py, which needs to be in the same directory as tools.py.